, ,

 Scott Shoemaker discussing mahkisina flap decoration.
 Photo by Karen L. Baldwin

 My mahkisina are still bare, but Mahkoonsihkwa did create ribbonwork for hers.
-If you are interested in creating your own pair of Myaamia Mahkisina, we have step-by-step directions to download and a YouTube playlist where Scott Shoemaker walks you through the construction steps.
+If you are interested in creating your own pair of Myaamia Mahkisina, we have step-by-step directions available for download on Šaapohkaayoni and a YouTube playlist where Scott Shoemaker walks you through the construction steps.
 We also have several resources available to learn more about Myaamia Ribbonwork.

 Kristina’s completed mahkisina